 The Associate in Applied Science degree includes programs that are designed to prepare a student for employment upon completion of the degree requirements.
 Applied science programs have some courses that simultaneously meet both traditional goals and new career goals.
 All of the courses are college courses and the general education courses, as well as many program courses, will transfer to other colleges should the student decide to change his/her objective and pursue a bachelor's degree.
 However, many of the individual courses in the career-oriented programs are specially designed to meet occupational goals.
 While these courses are transferable, they may be considered elective courses by the receiving institution.
 The philosophy of the Applied Sciences is (1) practical, in the sense that a student is immediately employable upon completion of his/her course work; and (2) fundamental, in that a student has an understanding of the basic concepts of his/her field, enabling the graduate to grow in the chosen profession.
-In the Arts and Sciences areas, pre-professional patterns are designed to degrees in Associate in Applied Science.
-These occupational programs are designed to prepare a student for more advanced work at the four-year college or university.
+In the Arts and Sciences areas, pre-professional patterns are designed to prepare the student for more advanced work at the four-year college or university.
 Programs in occupational fields lead to degrees in Associate in Applied Science.
 These occupational programs are designed to prepare a student for immediate employment upon completion of his/her course work.
 The majority of these programs lead toward an associate degree upon successful completion of the requirements.